10 Reasons to Plan the Ultimate Fall Trip to Tybee Island

-Whether you’re getting a jump-start on your Christmas list or simply bringing home a memento from your trip, Tybee Island’s shops offer something for every taste.
+Whether you’re getting a jump-start on your holiday list or simply bringing home a memento from your trip, Tybee Island’s shops offer something for every taste.
 Vintage and antique shops are nestled among galleries in lovely Tybee Oaks.
 Closer to the Pier are fun and funky finds for your home and closet.
 There are no chain stores here, so shopping local is a total breeze.

 Known for its coastal-cool cottages and houses painted in various happy hues, Tybee Island has become a favorite inspirational spot for photographers and designers alike.
 Cruise past the colorful homes on bike or guide yourself by foot as you ooh and ahh over these quirky abodes.
 You can even rent one to further immerse yourself in the ultimate island experience.

 Jess Brannen is Visit Tybee’s Digital Content Coordinator.
 She graduated from Armstrong State University with her BA in English and Professional Communications.
 Jess is a Savannah native and loves playing with Sir Charles Barkley, her neurotic golden retriever, and watching reruns of Martha Stewart’s cooking shows while eating chocolate.